openoj-org/openoj-judger/README.md

 ## Usage quickstart

-First, setup the docker image and judger package.
+First, use the setup.sh script to compile the judger.

 ```shell
 chmod +x ./setup.sh